germs-lab/SOPs/sampling_SOPs/soil sampling for DNA extraction.md

 General procedure of soil sampling for DNA extraction

 #### Things to consider before taking samples
-1. Make a plan for subsampling locations of each composite sample in the plot, distance from the edge and each subsampling location It should occur in the same pattern for each sampling event
+1. Make a plan for subsampling locations of each composite sample in the plot, distance from the edge and each subsampling location.
+Samplings should occur in the same pattern for each sampling event
 2. Decide the depth of sampling
 3. Whether baseline samples (soil and/or manure) should be included
 4. [Metadata](https://github.com/germs-lab/SOPs/blob/master/data_management_SOPs/GERMS_Lab_Data_Management_101.md) and sample ID (contact JiJY)